-Systemic Sclerosis / Scleroderma (SScl) Treatment Houston, Texas
+Systemic Sclerosis / Scleroderma (SScl) Treatment Tomball, Texas

 The excess collagen seen in SScl is triggered by inflammation, which appears to simulate the cells in the body that make collagen.
 While the results of this process are most easily seen in the skin (“scleroderma” is literally translated “hard skin”), many other parts of the body can become involved.
 When this takes place, life-threatening complications may ensue.